Add and Use Headings

 Accessibility

 Proper use of headings is an accessibility best practice.
-See "Use headings correctly to organize the structure of your content" in the "Top 10 Tips for Making Your Website Accessible" for more information.
+See the Digital Accessibility Program's (DAP) page about using headings correctly for more information.
 Do not use headings purely for presentation, and do not skip heading levels!

 Other Options for Formatting Text